AmericanPhilosophicalSociety/APS_digitization/metadataguidelines.md

 **Enter Data in Spreadsheet Column:** field_display_hints
 **Type of field:** Entity reference
 **Application:**
-* This value will be added by **Administrator** through a python script; leave blank and do not delete the column
+* This value will be added by **Administrator** through a python script; leave blank and do not delete the column.
-* This is only used by Workbench and is not migrated into the Repository Item node.
+* This is only used by Workbench.

 Term name | Used for
 --- | ---